SCO1: Clinical relevance

 Mutations in the SCO1 gene are associated with hepatic failure and encephalopathy resulting from mitochondrial complex IV deficiency also known as cytochrome c oxidase deficiency.
 This is a disorder of the mitochondrial respiratory chain with heterogeneous clinical manifestations, ranging from isolated myopathy to severe multisystem disease affecting several tissues and organs.
 Features include hypertrophic cardiomyopathy, hepatomegaly, and liver dysfunction, hypotonia, muscle weakness, exercise intolerance, developmental delay, delayed motor development, mental retardation, and lactic acidosis.
 Some affected individuals manifest fatal hypertrophic cardiomyopathy resulting in neonatal death.
 A subset of patients also suffers from Leigh syndrome.
 Specifically, cases of pathogenic SCO1 mutations have resulted in fatal infantile encephalopathy, neonatal-onset hepatic failure, and severe hepatopathy.
 The P174L and M294V mutations have been identified and implicated in these diseases and phenotypes.
 It has also been suggested that mutations in SCO1, as well as SCO2, can result in a cellular copper deficiency, which can occur separately from cytochrome c oxidase assembly defects.

-Model organisms

-Model organisms have been used in the study of SCO1 function.
-A conditional knockout mouse line, called Sco1tm1a(KOMP)Wtsi was generated as part of the International Knockout Mouse Consortium program—a high-throughput mutagenesis project to generate and distribute animal models of disease.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty-two tests were carried out on mutant mice and two significant abnormalities were observed.
-No homozygous mutant embryos were identified during gestation, and therefore none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice; no additional significant abnormalities were observed in these animals.